 Epilepsy does not cause and is not a form of mental illness.
 And in general it does not affect your ability to think and learn.
-Most people with epilepsy have normal intelligence.
-Children with epilepsy may have a hard time performing in school, but this is usually not the result of below-normal intelligence.
+Most people with epilepsy have average intelligence.
+Children with epilepsy may have a hard time performing in school, but this is usually not the result of below-average intelligence.
 Frequent absence seizures, for instance, may explain why a child seems to "zone out" or not pay attention during class.
 Some medicines used to control seizures may affect a child's ability to stay focused at school.

-A few, rare childhood epilepsy syndromes are exceptions to this in that they are typically associated with reduced intelligence, delayed physical and mental development, and other problems.
+A few, rare childhood epilepsy syndromes are exceptions to this in that they are typically associated with below-average intelligence, delayed physical and mental development, and other problems.
 These include infantile spasms (West syndrome), Lennox-Gastaut syndrome, and Rasmussen syndrome, among others.
 Tests, such as neuropsychological tests, can help your doctor find out if a problem in the brain is affecting your child's ability to reason, concentrate, solve problems, or remember.

 Because epilepsy is often a lifelong (chronic) disease, it can be hard to understand how much your life will change.
 Some people may have feelings of despair, depression, or anxiety after hearing that they have epilepsy.
 In some studies, adults with epilepsy had a higher risk of suicide, especially if they had also been diagnosed with depression or another mental illness, and especially within 6 months of being diagnosed with epilepsy.footnote 1 For more information on depression, see the topic Depression.

 If you or another adult friend or family member was just diagnosed with epilepsy or just started a new treatment for epilepsy, you may want to watch for suicidal thoughts or threats.
 For more information on what to watch for, see the topic Suicidal Thoughts or Threats.

 Complications of seizures